terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_edgegateway_dhcp_forwarding.html.markdown

 * `enabled` - (Required) DHCP Forwarding status.
 * `dhcp_servers` - (Required) IP addresses of DHCP servers.
 Maximum 8 can be specified.

-~> Modification of the `dhcp_servers` field will not be changed in VCD when `enabled = false` because VCD API ignores DHCP server changes when DHCP forwarding is disabled.
+~> Modification of the `dhcp_servers` field will not be changed in Vcloud when `enabled = false` because Vcloud API ignores DHCP server changes when DHCP forwarding is disabled.

 ## Importing